tranthienmy22/tranthienmy22/README.md

 The more I learned and practiced, the more certain I felt that this was exactly what I was looking for.
 I love playing with data, making sense of it, telling stories about it, and using it to make better evidence-based decisions.

 I am passionate about using data to help businesses make better decisions and achieve their goals.
 This is why I want to develop a professional career in business data analytics.
-I am eager to learn and grow in this field, and I am confident that I can contribute significant value to any organization.
+I am eager to learn and grow in this field, and I am confident that I can contribute value to organizations.

 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/thien-my-tran/) or [Email](mailto:tranthienmy2201@gmail.com)